Customers who pay a service charge will receive some or all of the environmental services Midland Heart offers. These include:

 - Grounds maintenance

 We've worked with our customers to develop the specification and service standards whilst recruiting a core team of contractors to deliver Environmental Services, including Grounds Maintenance, Communal Cleaning and Window Cleaning services.
-Read more about what each of these areas involves and meet the contractors who are keeping your local area clean and green.
+You can read more about what each of these areas involves and meet the contractors in our Information Leaflet.

 What level of service can you expect?